Ankr-network/game-unreal-aptos-sdk/README.md

 Before proceeding with anything else lets understand how transactions are submitted to the Aptos Blockchain.

+Names such as 'Alice' or 'Bob' used in this documentation are used for demonstration purposes.

 ## SUBMIT A TRANSACTION
 These are the steps to submit a transaction in Aptos.